HaileyStorm/optimizerBench/project_plan.md

    - Inherits from nn.Module
    - Provides common functionality for all models

 b.
-Domain1Model, Domain2Model, Domain3Model (models/domain*_model.py):
+ImageClassificationModel, Domain2Model, Domain3Model (models/domain*_model.py):
    - Inherit from BaseModel
    - Implement specific architectures for each domain